-Reducing Wild Animal Suffering (RWAS), also known as Wild Animal Welfare, is a focus area in effective altruism (EA).
+Wild Animal Welfare is a focus area in effective altruism (EA).
 This is a directory and map of organizations and projects focused on RWAS in and around the EA movement.
-These organizations are focused on evidence-based research and movement-building to reduce wild animal suffering from primarily naturogenic sources, sources of suffering originating in nature itself, as well as some anthropogenic sources, i.e., suffering caused by human action.
-Outside of EA, the idea of "reducing wild animal suffering" may be ambiguously interpreted, and indeed there are other organizations in the world doing work relevant to RWAS projects/organizations in the EA movement.
-As RWAS as a movement expands, its scope may expand to bridge-building to external organizations.
-However, RWAS as an organized movement remains relatively small, and to map out organizations beyond the umbrella of EA is beyond the scope of this directory.
+These organizations are focused on evidence-based research and movement-building to increase the well-being of wild animals from primarily naturogenic sources, sources of suffering originating in nature itself, as well as some anthropogenic sources, i.e., suffering caused by human action.
+Outside of effective altruism, the idea of "reducing wild animal suffering" may be ambiguously interpreted, and indeed there are other organizations in the world doing work relevant to wild animal welfare projects/organizations in the EA movement.
+As wild animal welfare as a movement expands, its scope may expand to bridge-building to outside the umbrella of effective altruism as well.
+However, wild animal welfare as an organized movement remains relatively small, and to map out organizations beyond the umbrella of EA is beyond the scope of this directory.
 This is the state of the field as of October 2018.

 Organizations & Projects

 Over the last few years, several organizations have played a support role in developing the nascent focus area of RWAS in EA.
 All these organizations are included.
 Those organizations and projects for whom RWAS is currently a primary focus are in bold.

 Stiftung für Effektiven Altruismus (SEA) is a regional foundation for the EA movement in the German-speaking world founded in 2013.
 They're also the professional home of Brian Tomasik in the EA movement, whose Essays on Reducing Suffering have significantly advanced the research agenda of the RWAS community over the last several years.
 Within the last couple years, SEA has streamlined their projects, and spun off multiple organizations.
 Welfare biology research initially incubated by SEA has been provided institutional support to become a new, separate organization: Wild Animal Suffering Research.